Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC

-The Democratic National Convention kicked off last night with the Democratic Party nominating former Vice President Joe Biden as their presidential candidate.
+The second session of the Democratic National Convention kicks off in just 4 hours.
+Last night, the Democratic Party nominated former Vice President Joe Biden as their presidential candidate.
 Biden, who chose Sen. Kamala Harris to join him on the ticket as the vice presidential candidate, will accept the nomination from his home in Delaware on Thursday.
-The DNC meeting, originally planned for Milwaukee, is noticeably different this year with most events taking place virtually due to the coronavirus pandemic.
+The DNC, originally planned for Milwaukee, is noticeably different this year with most events taking place virtually due to the coronavirus pandemic.

-The second session will take place tonight and we'll hear from speakers like Former President Bill Clinton, Minority Leader Chuck Schumer and Rep. Alexandria Ocasio-Cortez.
+Tonight, we'll hear from speakers like former President Jimmy Carter, former President Bill Clinton, Minority Leader Chuck Schumer and Rep. Alexandria Ocasio-Cortez.
 Party luminaries, including former President Barack Obama, are expected to speak throughout the week (see the full speaker schedule below).

 Read more at CBS News: DNC Day 1 live blog